Berkay-Kuzu/BMI-Calculator/README.md

 # BMI-Calculator
 BMI Calculator is an app which the users can calculate their body mass index in terms of BMI values.
+The users can calculate their BMI values by using height slider and weight sliders and then when they clicked the calculate button, they can see their result.
+In this app, first of all, I benefited from MVC(Model-View-Controller) model to put in order the app.
+To be more precise, CalculatorBrain and BMI files are in Models folder.
+Views folder has Main file.
+As for Controllers file, CalculateViewController and ResultViewController are located in this file.
+CalculatorBrain as its name signifies is the brain of the calculation.